golovers/little-bird/README.md

 ### Local Deployment
-Make sure mongodb started: `sudo service mongod start` Put the variables into a `local.env` file.
+Make sure mongodb started: `sudo service mongod start`

+Put the variables into a `local.env` file.

 Run `make run-local`

 Open the site at: http://localhost:8080/

 ### Deploy to heroku
-You can use online mongodb servive for storing data: https://mlab.com/ Put appropriate variables into `heroku.env` file.
+You can use online mongodb servive for storing data: https://mlab.com/

+Put appropriate variables into `heroku.env` file.

-Make sure you have an heroku account & heroku-cli is installed
+Make sure you have an heroku account & heroku-cli is installed.

+Run following commands:

 ```
 cd $GOPATH/src/github.com/golovers/little-bird
 heroku create little-bird